u-boot/u-boot/doc/usage/environment.rst

         setenv initrd_high 00c00000

-    If you set initrd_high to 0xFFFFFFFF, this is an indication to U-Boot that all addresses are legal for the Linux kernel, including addresses in flash memory.
+    If you set initrd_high to 0xffffffff (32-bit machines) or
+    0xffffffffffffffff (64-bit machines), this is an
+    indication to U-Boot that all addresses are legal for the Linux kernel, including addresses in flash memory.
 In this case U-Boot will NOT COPY the